 Out of all of the French wine country we visited, we felt like this was the most beautiful area.
 Make sure to stop in the Tourist Office of Epernay ‘Pays de Champagne’, to find out which cellars are open for tastings and tours.
 We stayed in Reims at an Airbnb apartment.

 During our limited time, we visited the Mercier House and took the cellars tour.
 The cellar is below ground and is so large that the tour is done on a little automated tram/train.
 No walking!
 The cellars are over 10 miles long.
 Audrey described it as a Walt Disney World like experience, that was, “Very nicely done.”

 There are really only three grapes grown here, Pinot Noir (40%), Pinot Meunier (30%), and Chardonnay (30%).
 One of the main attributes of Champagne is the level or amount of sweetness, ranked from dry to sweet: Brut Nature, Extra Brut, Extra Dry, Dry, Demi-Sec, and Doux.

 - Aube (aka Côte des Bar): Pinot Noir

 We drove from Reims to Saint-Witz, near CDG airport.
 On the way we took a stroll through central Reims, next we visited the countryside to tour La Main De Massiges, old WWI trenches.
-This is a must stop for anyone interested in World War history.
+This is a must-stop for anyone interested in World War history.
 Next, we visited the nearby Valymy windmill.
-Afterwards we drove to Saint-Witz, to stay at the Première Classe Roissy Survilliers Saint Witz, near the Charles de Gaulle Airport.
+Afterward, we drove to Saint-Witz, to stay at the Première Classe Roissy Survilliers Saint Witz, near the Charles de Gaulle Airport.

 Today we dropped off the rental car at the airport through the Peugeot Lease Buyback Program.
 As the car was fully insured there was no annoying and cumbersome inspection done, it was simply and quickly dropped off.